tauri-apps/tauri/.changes/capabilities-tauri-conf.md

 "tauri-codegen": patch:enhance
 ---

-Allow defining capabilities inlined in the `tauri.conf.json > app > security > capabilities` configuration array and no longer automatically add capabilities to your app, you must link the identifier in that same capabilities array on the Tauri configuration file.
+Added a new configuration option `tauri.conf.json > app > security > capabilities` to reference existing capabilities and inline new ones.
+If it is empty, all capabilities are still included preserving the current behavior.